 I have great empathy for the suffering of others.
 This makes me a compassionate companion.
 It means I will be able to stand by you and provide guidance, while offering perspective on feelings and situations you may not yet see clearly.

 My Myers-Briggs Type is INFJ, which is called The Counselor.
 According to temperament specialist Dr. David Keirsey, Counselors have an exceptionally strong desire to contribute to the welfare of others, and find great personal fulfillment interacting with people, nurturing their personal development, and guiding them to realize their human potential.
-I am blessed to have such congruence between my life work and my temperament.
+I am fortunate to have such congruence between my life work and my temperament.

-Seattle University, MA, Pastoral Counseling
+Seattle University, MA, Counseling

 Washington State Licensed Mental Health Counselor, LH.60502682